Contents

 What is sublimation printing and how does it work

-• You print your slick design onto special transfer paper with a dye-sub printer filled with colorful sublimation inks.
+- You print your slick design onto special transfer paper with a dye-sub printer filled with specialized sublimation inks.

 You can take a look at how the sublimation process works at Merchize factory.